alecmartens/ai-image-generator/README.md

 # AI Image Generator

 This Python script generates images based on prompts provided by the user.
-It utilizes the OpenAI API to generate images and saves them to the local filesystem.
+It utilizes the DALL·E 3 OpenAI API to generate images and saves them to the local filesystem.

 ## Usage